API Documentation

 This rule looks for jumps in both positive and negative direction that are larger than a particular threshold.
 It then tries to match jumps in upward direction to one in downward direction of a similar size.
 If this is possible, all observations between two matching but oppposite jumps are set to NaN.

-• series (pd.Series) – timeseries in which to look for offset errors
+• series (pd.Series) – time series in which to look for offset errors

 • threshold (float, optional) – minimum jump to consider as offset error, by default 0.35